A year after Sandy, New York's Rockaway surfers ride on

 HORROR MOVIE

-Open to the Atlantic Ocean on a peninsular on the south shore of Long Island, Rockaway Beach is just 15 miles from downtown Manhattan, but feels like a world away.
+Open to the Atlantic Ocean on a peninsular on the south shore of Long Island, Rockaway Beach is just 15 miles (24 km) from downtown Manhattan, but feels like a world away.

 Even before the storm, it had a ramshackle, beachside charm with its pitted streets, old clapboard houses and an elevated train track running through its middle.